pabloherresp/PZ-Server-Save-Manager/README.md

 </details>

+> [!NOTE]
-##### (I know this option to fix maps is really confusing and I've tried to explain the process and issues the best I could, any problem you have while trying it can be sorted out as no files are deleted, all files that could be overwritten are renamed using the date and time in which the fix was attempted.)
+> (I know this option to fix maps is really confusing and I've tried to explain the process and issues the best I could, any problem you have while trying it can be sorted out as no files are deleted, all files that could be overwritten are renamed using the date and time in which the fix was attempted.)

 #### 2.5.
 Open url link (Optional)
 This option will only appear if a url has been set in the variables section.
 This option will open the url in your browser.